aryanTest/Nishant-Dhiman/Project_Document.md

 **Run Test**

+Note: Make sure 8080 port is free before running Jetty Server.
+Otherwise, to run test, stop server and re-run it for execution.

 a\) Right-click the project and select, Run As - \> Maven test

 b\) Once the execution is completed you would find the following: